christianwach/civicrm-wp-member-sync/README.md

 ## Description

-*Please note:* this is the development repository for CiviCRM WordPress Member Sync.
+*Please note:* this is the development repository for CiviCRM Member Sync.
 The plugin is also available in the [WordPress Plugin Directory](https://wordpress.org/plugins/civicrm-wp-member-sync/), which is the best place to get it from if you're not a developer.

-The *CiviCRM WordPress Member Sync* plugin keeps a *WordPress* User in sync with a *CiviCRM* Membership by granting either a Role or Capabilities to a *WordPress* User who has that Membership.
+The *CiviCRM Member Sync* plugin keeps a *WordPress* User in sync with a *CiviCRM* Membership by granting either a Role or Capabilities to a *WordPress* User who has that Membership.

 This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the Membership Types and status rules that you set up in the plugin's settings.
-CiviCRM WordPress Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.
+CiviCRM Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.

 ### Notes